RobinTTY/LearningCollection/website/finance/intro.md

 sidebar_position: 1
 ---

-This documentation contains information about various financial concepts and terms and is intended to be a quick reference for someone who is new to the world of finance.
+This documentation contains information about various financial concepts and terms and is intended to be a quick reference for someone who is new to the word of finance.
 It is not intended to be a comprehensive guide to all the concepts and terms in finance.

 ## Information Sources